Would-Be-Trash Veggies Are Being Transformed Into School Meals in Brazil

-Just like the rest of the world, Brazil wastes around 30 percent of the food it produces.
-In rich countries, food waste usually happens at home — consumers buy more than they can eat.
-In poor countries, food waste is related to production, harvesting, processing, storage and distribution.
+Just like the rest of the world, Brazil wastes roughly 30 percent of the food it produces.
+In high-income countries, food waste usually happens at homes, hotels and restaurants when consumers buy more than they eat.
+In low-income countries, food waste happens during production, harvesting, processing, storage and distribution.
 In Brazil, food is wasted at both ends of the chain.

-Small-scale farmers, big food companies, retailers and governmental institutions work together to try and decrease food waste from production to distribution.
+Now, small-scale farmers, big food companies, retailers and governmental institutions are working together to try and decrease food waste from production to distribution.
 Reducing food waste by consumers, however, requires a new mind set, and schools play a crucial role in ensuring new generations are more conscious of it.

-Every day, around 42 million children are fed in Brazil’s 160,000 public schools.
-It is not just a meal they receive: the Brazilian National School Feeding Program also includes food and nutrition education activities.
+Every day, around 42 million children eat lunch in Brazil’s 160,000 public schools.
+And it’s not just a meal they receive: the Brazilian National School Feeding Program also includes nutrition education activities.
 The way the schools buy, prepare and serve the food sets an example for the kids, and the school cooks are pivotal in building healthy and sustainable eating habits.

 This recipe changed the way the school kitchen works.
 For every preparation, the cooks now select food parts that would go to the trash bin and use them to give more nutrients and flavor to other dishes.

-The peel of the carrots and onions, for example, adds flavor to stocks used as basis for several dishes.
+The peel of the carrots and onions, for example, adds flavor to stocks used as the basis for several dishes.
 Luciana works closely with a local nutritionist, and the idea is spreading to other schools in the region.
-Luciana’s rice was presented to the students’ appreciation and immediately made to the school’s regular menu.
+Luciana’s rice was presented, the students loved it and immediately it was added to the school’s regular menu.

 The new dish was used by school staff as an opportunity to mobilize the entire school community.
-The nutritionist invited parents and school staff to discuss how to use all parts of the vegetables to eliminate food waste and improve nutrition.
-According to Luciana, after this experience the kids are willing to try new foods, especially vegetables.
+The nutritionist invited parents and school staff to discuss how they could use all parts of their vegetables at home to eliminate food waste and improve nutrition.
+According to Luciana, after this experience, the kids are willing to try new foods, especially vegetables.

 “My everyday challenge is to prepare good and healthy food for the kids.
 When I prepare this dish, I see the children filled with happiness.
 It is good for them, good for me and for the whole country,” says Luciana.

-In Brazil, the school feeding program must buy at least 30 percent of its food from smallholder farmers, as required by law.
-Food produced locally has priority over food that needs to be transported through long distances to get to the schools.
-The meals must follow menus prepared by nutritionists to provide minimum nutrients to the kids and to take advantage of local crops and food habits.
+Today in Brazil, school feeding programs must buy at least 30 percent of their food from small-scale farmers, as required by law.
+Furthermore, food that’s produced locally gets priority over food that needs to be transported from long distances.
+The meals must follow menus prepared by nutritionists to meet kids’ nutrition standards and to take advantage of local crops and food habits.

 These unique features made the Brazilian school feeding program an inspiration for other developing countries committed to finding sustainable solutions to hunger.
 Based on the Brazilian experience, the WFP Center of Excellence Against Hunger is supporting over 30 countries to design or implement home-grown school meals programs.

-The WFP Center of Excellence Against Hunger makes successful Zero Hunger experiences available to developing countries for learning, sharing and adaptation through South-South and Triangular cooperation.
-School feeding programs have proven to be one of the most effective, long-lasting solutions to hunger and to have multiple benefits: they improve child nutrition, act as a catalyst for educational achievement, and boost opportunities for local farmers, traders and communities.
+The benefits go far beyond waste reduction.
+School feeding programs have proven to be one of the most effective, long-lasting solutions to global hunger.
+They improve child nutrition, act as a catalyst for educational achievement, and boost opportunities for local farmers, traders and communities.

-This story was written by Isadora Ferreira and originally appeared on WFP’s Insights.
+This story was written by Isadora Ferreira and originally appeared on WFP’s Insight.